Pan-African Patriotic Convergence

 The Pan-African Patriotic Convergence (Convergence patriotique panafricaine) is a political party in Togo.
-Former Prime Minister Edem Kodjo is the President of the CPP as of 2007.
+Adrien Béléki Akouété is the current president of the CPP since 2020.
 The CPP was created in August 1999 through the merger of four parties: the Togolese Union for Democracy (UTD), led by Kodjo, the Party of Action for Democracy (PAD), led by Francis Ekoh, the Party of Democrats for Unity (PDU), and the Union for Democracy and Solidarity (UDS), led by Antoine Foly.

-The CPP, as part of the Coalition of Democratic Forces, boycotted the October 2002 parliamentary election.
-Kodjo ran as the CPP's candidate in the June 2003 presidential election.
-During the campaign, the CPP called for a debate on television between Kodjo and President Gnassingbé Eyadéma after the RPT engaged in what it considered personal attacks on Kodjo.
+The CPP, as part of the Coalition of Democratic Forces, boycotted the 2002 parliamentary election.
+Kodjo ran as the CPP's candidate in the 2003 presidential election.
+During the campaign, the CPP called for a debate on television between Kodjo and President Gnassingbé Eyadéma after the Rally of the Togolese People (RPT), the ruling party, engaged in what it considered personal attacks on Kodjo.
 In the election, Kodjo received 0.96% of the vote and took fifth place.
-The CPP called for the opposition to unite to choose a single candidate in the April 2005 presidential election, following Eyadéma's death.
+The CPP called for the opposition to unite to choose a single candidate in the 2005 presidential election, following Eyadéma's death.

-Following the 2005 presidential election, Kodjo was appointed as Prime Minister on June 8, 2005.
-In the government named under Kodjo on June 20, another member of the CPP, Jean-Lucien Savi de Tové, was appointed Minister of Trade and Industry.

-The party participated in the October 2007 parliamentary election, but did not win any seats.
+Following the 2005 presidential election, Kodjo was appointed as Prime Minister on 8 June 2005.
+In the government named under Kodjo on 20 June, another member of the CPP, Jean-Lucien Savi de Tové, was appointed Minister of Trade and Industry.
+The party participated in the 2007 parliamentary election, but did not win any seats.
+In the first ever indirect presidential elections held in May 2025, the ruling party, the Union for the Republic (UNIR), endorsed Jean-Lucien Savi de Tové for the presidency.
+He was eventually elected unanimously by the National Assembly and was immediately sworn in as president.